Model Error Embedding with Orthogonal Gaussian Processes: Likelihood Informed Subspace

 As demonstrated in Section \ref{sec:GP_WV}, achieving a close correspondence between the WS and FS formulations requires retaining a sufficiently large number of basis functions and associated weights, especially when making predictions far from the training data.
 However, retaining many weights substantially increases the computational cost of MCMC sampling, since the resulting inverse problem becomes high-dimensional.
 In practice, given data size limitations, only a subset of the model parameters and GP weights are likely to be strongly informed by the data, while the remaining weights, typically those corresponding to higher-order basis functions, would have posteriors that remain close to their priors.
 This observation motivates the use of the Likelihood-Informed Subspace (LIS) method~\cite{spantini2015optimal,cui2014likelihood}, which allows the retention of a large basis set while reducing the effective dimensionality of the Bayesian inverse problem.
 Beyond dimensionality reduction, LIS provides a principled mechanism for combining the posterior of the data-informed parameters, obtained via projection onto the LIS, with the prior of the uninformed parameters, obtained via projection onto the complementary subspace (CS).

 LIS has been developed for both linear and nonlinear model constructions~\cite{spantini2015optimal,cui2014likelihood}.
+In the case of linear forward models with Gaussian prior and likelihood, it was observed that, consistent with the ill-posed nature of inverse problems, the posterior covariance is a low-rank update of the prior covariance.
+As a result, projecting the likelihood function onto a low-dimensional likelihood-informed subspace provided useful means for approximating the Bayesian update, particularly in high-dimensional problems \cite{spantini2015optimal}.
+The optimal projector, which spans the LIS, is found using the eigendecomposition of the prior-preconditioned Hessian of the data misfit function.

-Notably, in the nonlinear setting, the method identifies a low-dimensional subspace in the parameter space, referred to as the \emph{global} LIS, along which the likelihood most strongly alters the prior.
-This global LIS is estimated as the Monte Carlo mean of \emph{local} LISs at several points in the parameter space.
+In the extension to non-linear setting, the method identifies a low-dimensional subspace in the parameter space, referred to as the \emph{global} LIS, along which the likelihood most strongly alters the prior.
+This global LIS is estimated as the Monte Carlo mean of \emph{local} LISs from regions of high posterior probability These local LISs are constructed at uncorrelated parameter samples identified using an adaptive procedure initialized at the LIS-projected posterior mode, employing a sequence of subspace MCMC chains.
 The posterior can then be approximated as the product of a reduced posterior supported on the global LIS and the prior marginalized onto its CS.
 With calibration parameters $\boldsymbol{\theta} = (\boldsymbol{\lambda}, \boldsymbol{w}) \in \mathbb{R}^{p+m}$, the posterior admits the approximation

 where $P_r$ denotes the rank-$r$ projector onto the global LIS; $U_r$ denotes the global LIS basis with $\boldsymbol{\theta}_r$ representing the corresponding coordinates and $\boldsymbol{\theta}_{\perp}$ denotes the global CS coordinates.
 Thus, the effective dimension for MCMC sampling is reduced to $r \le p+m$.
 The value of $r$ is chosen to retain all meaningful/significant likelihood-informed directions.
-We provide a summary of the method in Appendix~\ref{sec:LIS_sum} and refer the reader to~\cite{spantini2015optimal, cui2014likelihood} for further details.